How to Ensure Reliability of AI Applications: Strategies, Metrics, and the Maxim Advantage

 Maxim’s Simulation Capabilities

-• Multi-turn Simulations: Test agents in realistic, scenario-based conversations.
+• Multi-turn Simulations: Test agents in realistic, scenario-based multi-turn conversations.

 • Custom Datasets: Configure agent scenarios and expected responses for targeted testing.